CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 2 -- Diving In.md

 Try something big: prompt the user for a third number, and calculate `a + b + c`.
 I know you don't know how any of this really works, and that's okay.
 Just activate the pattern-matching part of your brain, do some copy and pasting, and try to make it work.
 Take it slow and make one change at a time, and carefully read the error message.

 # The Part of the Lesson Where I Actually Give You Answers
 Congratulations!
 You survived your first brush with computer programming!
-But you still have many unanswered questions, and I'm going to answer some of them.
+But you still have many unanswered questions, and I'm going to answer *some* of them.
 If these explanations seem incomplete or too rushed for your tastes, don't worry -- in subsequent chapters of this course, we'll be slowing down and looking at one concept at a time.
+This overview is just here to whet your appetite and make sure that you don't have any major misunderstandings about what you've seen so far.

 ---------------